 Common Thoughts – Humans versus Researchers

-In many posts I ask you whether you look up in the night-sky at the stars and wonder what your life is about, what the future will be and where does humankind stem from.
-In addition, I told you about many researchers and smart people doing the same.
+In many articles I ask you if you look into the night sky and look at the stars while you wonder what the future will bring and where mankind actually comes from.
+Furthermore I often tell you that there are many researchers and very smart people who do the same.

-All those researchers use telescopes to look at the stars, galaxies and our universe.
-They want to answer how our world functions, where we come from and what the universe look like.
-We all know the movies, conspiracy theories about Area 51 and the entire fancy Alien stuff, but is it all science fiction?
+All of these researchers use telescopes to look at stars, galaxies and our universe in order to answer questions about the way our world works, our origins and the appearance of the universe as a whole.
+We've all seen the movies, conspiracy theories about Area51 and all that fancy alien stuff, but is it all just science fiction?

 Hubble it up! – Impressions of our Existence

-Aside from the fancy media conceptions, researchers are conduction an amazing, breath-taking as well as intellectually stunning job to provide humanity with insights into the universe, the stars and “the world beyond”.
-Just imagine NASA playing all Instagram fame.
-To show you what I mean, look at these pictures taken by the current Space Telescope Hubble.
-They are real.
+Beyond the "fancy" ideas of the media, researchers are truly doing impressive, breathtaking as well as intellectually astonishing work to provide humanity with knowledge about the universe, the stars and the "world above".
+Just imagine NASA making Instagram fame.
+To show you what I mean, take a look at these pictures taken by the current Hubble Space Telescope.
+They are all real.

 Pictures by Hubble

-At this point, I have to state, that I do not care whether you are religious, or (hopefully please not) a Flat-Earth Believer, or if you belong to any other kind of church or spiritualized organisation.
-I do not mean to insult the things you believe in or anything personal about you as a person, but I really have to say this is our observed reality.
-Look at these fabulous pictures of galaxies, stars and the amazing entities in our universe, which we are able to witness from our tiny planet Earth.
+At this point I have to say that I don't really care if you are religious, or (hopefully not a) "Flat-Earth" believer, or belong to any kind of church or spiritualistic association.
+I don't want to attack you and the things you believe, or insult you in your personality, but I just have to say that this is the observed reality.
+Look at these fabulous pictures of galaxies, stars and the impressive entities in our universe, which we can observe from our tiny planet Earth.

-Whenever I look at these pictures, I get a glimpse of how tiny we are, and what drives people like Elon Musk or Jeff Bezos to start space exploration endeavours.
+Whenever I look at these pictures, I get a glimpse of how small we all are and what drives people like Elon Musk or Jeff Bezos to pursue space programs.

 Hubble Zoom Video